 - Double-check your spelling and grammar

-- Verify all your facts, both big and small
+- Verify all your facts, both big and small, and keep track of your sources

-Every article is assigned to a lead editor; once the assignment has been made, this editor will be your primary contact throughout the remainder of the editorial process.
-Edited text is usually sent to authors for approval.
-Any corrections or other changes must be returned promptly, along with the signed Publishing Agreement if you haven't yet sent it back.
+Every article is assigned to a lead editor.
+This editor will be your primary contact throughout the remainder of the editorial process.
+Edited text is sent to authors for approval.
+Any corrections or other changes must be returned promptly.

 Some Final Points

-Upon an article's publication, the author is sent two copies of the issue in which it appears.
+Upon an article's publication, the author is sent copies of the issue in which it appears.
 For reprints in quantities of 100 or more, contact firstname.lastname@example.org.
-We also offer the alternative of a special rate to authors for extra copies of Sky & Telescope.
 If you anticipate ordering more than about 50 copies of the magazine, please inform us when you approve the edited text.

-We pay for most articles upon acceptance; your editor will discuss rates with you when preparing the Publishing Agreement.
-We generally do not pay extra for long-distance telephone charges and other incidental expenses incurred while preparing an article; if you anticipate unusually high article-related costs you must get our approval in advance to be reimbursed for them.
+We pay for most articles upon acceptance; your editor will discuss rates with you when preparing the contract.
+We generally do not pay extra for telephone charges, travel, and other incidental expenses incurred while preparing an article.
+If you anticipate unusually high article-related costs you must get our approval in advance to be reimbursed for them.

 We also pay for the use of certain paintings, cartoons, photographs, and other illustrations.
-For these you may be referred to our Design Director to discuss rates.
+For these you may be referred to our Art Director to discuss rates.

 An article proposal and/or manuscript submitted to Sky & Telescope should not be submitted to another publication until we expressly say that we are unable to use it.
 Magazines prefer their contents to be unique and original.